 Many first steps have been taken in the right direction, but much more needs to be done and the pace needs to be accelerated.
-We recognize the competing demands of an ongoing military engagement abroad and back-to-back catastrophic natural disasters, but getting information sharing right will pay dividends not only in preventing terrorist attacks, but natural disasters as well.
-The line between national and homeland security continues to blur.
+We recognize the competing demands of an ongoing military engagement abroad and back-to-back catastrophic natural disasters, but getting information sharing right will pay dividends not only in preventing terrorist attacks, but in dealing with natural disasters as well.
+National and homeland security are based on many of the same concepts.
 It is time to stop applauding first steps and to raise our expectations for progress.